jsnrth/jquery-gesearch/README.md

 This plugin enables geo-coded searches in the Google Earth browser plugin using the google maps v3 geo coding API.

+The [Google Earth](http://code.google.com/apis/earth/) and [Google Maps v3](http://code.google.com/apis/maps/documentation/javascript/) APIs must be loaded for this plugin to work.

+All HTML elements related to the search (i.e. text input, buttons, etc) should share the same class.
+Use that class to initialize the jQuery.geSearch plugin.

+The plugin will attempt to discover the text input and the submit buttons automatically.
+If no search text is found then an error will be thrown.
+Valid search text fields are `input[type=text]` or `input[type=search]`.
+If more than one search field exists in the set then only the first will be used.

     <input type="search" class="ge-search" placeholder="Search Earth!">
     <input type="button" class="ge-search" value="Search">

     <div id="gePlugin" style="width:600px; height:450px;"></div>

     <script src="//www.google.com/jsapi?key=your_key_here"></script>
     <script>

       google.load("earth", "1");
       google.load("maps", "3", {other_params:"sensor=true"});